 Inflated pool and water play toys

-They dip in the water during hot days.
+Children love to dip in the water during hot days.
 My son uses it to fill up his various water play toys independently, such as a watering can or bucket.

-After water play, the next favourite of kids is sand play.
+After water play, the next favourite of kids is the sand play.
 Though you may find many sandpits across playgrounds to play in, it is also good to have one at home if your space allows.

 All the kids I know love their home swing.
 They find the movement relaxing.
 Learning to swing is a vital movement development.